 We rate Windows 10 and Windows 8.1 in a number of key categories for professional users

-Windows 10 was released three years ago, and although many users initially resisted the change, it's proved to be one of Microsoft's most successful operating systems.
+Windows 10 is almost five years old at this point, and although many users initially resisted the change, it's proved to be one of Microsoft's most successful operating systems.
 As always though, there are some die-hard fans of previous operating systems who have yet to make the jump.

 Windows 10 vs Windows 8.1: Boot time

 We've found no apparent difference in boot times between the two OS, at least not on the two computers we used for this test: a Lenovo ThinkPad X1 Carbon and a Microsoft Surface Pro.
 Both laptops booted to the login screen in eight seconds, under both Windows 8.1 and Windows 10; with only fractions of a second's difference between the boot times of the two systems on either machine.